Household Finance

 Plan Ahead

 Try to set long term goals for your finances.
 Do you want to save for a house, a car or for an education fund?
-It is also never too early to begin planning for and saving for retirement.
+It is never too early to begin planning and saving for retirement.
 Find out more about pensions, 401Ks, and IRA plans and figure out which plan is right for your retirement future.
-Also consider investing some of your savings in stocks, bond, or mutual funds.
+Also consider investing some of your savings in stocks, bonds, or mutual funds.
 Investigate the different ways you can get the most return on your savings.

 Article written by Nicole Sivan